| ||What is stripe rust?

 With the exception of soft white spring wheat, current varieties in western Canada have not been selected for resistance to stripe rust.
 However, there are varying levels of resistance to stripe rust in current varieties.
 More extensive rating for stripe rust reaction has recently been initiated and for the first time ratings are included in variety selection charts.
 Refer to the Crop Variety Description Directory for stripe rust ratings.

 If you are growing a susceptible variety, it is important to scout.
 Know the visual symptoms of stripe rust and monitor fields in the morning when new spores are distinctly yellow.
 Stripe rust can be identified as small orange yellow colored pustules forming in vertical lines along wheat leaves.
-The following document from Kansas State University has excellent pictures for rust identification, even though some of the information in the text is not relevant to Alberta.
+The following document from North Dakota State University has excellent pictures for rust identification, even though some of the information in the text is not relevant to Alberta.

 Stripe rust ID